Deep Learning for Surface Wave Identification in Distributed Acoustic Sensing Data: Introduction

-DAS can be deployed on so-called dark fiber networks, telecommunication fiber-optic cables not currently used for data transfer, which are found both onshore and offshore \citep{Ajo-Franklin2019}.
-Recent studies have shown that the analysis of ambient seismic noise generated from traffic infrastructure such as cars, trains, etc.~ recorded on these networks provides an attractive approach for regional, high-resolution near-surface characterization and continuous monitoring of subsurface processes for long periods of time \citep{Ajo-Franklin2019,Tribaldos2019}.
+DAS can be deployed on so-called dark fiber networks, existing telecommunication fiber-optic cables not currently used for data transfer~\citep{Ajo-Franklin2019}.
+Recent studies have shown that the analysis of ambient seismic noise generated from traffic infrastructure such as cars, trains, etc.~recorded on these networks provides an attractive approach for regional, high-resolution near-surface characterization and continuous monitoring of subsurface processes for long periods of time \citep{Ajo-Franklin2019,Tribaldos2019}.
 In particular, surface waves (i.e. seismic waves that travel along the surface of the Earth) recorded within this infrastructure noise can be analyzed to retrieve seismic velocity structure of the near surface, which provides valuable information about soil properties.
-Thus, for these investigations it is crucial to explore approaches to process optimal subsets of these noise records and to allow selection of records with coherent vs. incoherent events.
+For these investigations it is crucial to identify coherent events from noise records.

 Current approaches used by the geophysical community use simple metrics such as raw data amplitude to select or variably weight the ambient seismic noise recordings that contain high-amplitude surface waves, so that they can be subject to further processing.
 This selection process is time consuming, requiring a significant amount of user input, and discards a large amount of continuously recorded data that could contain usable information.
 This is particularly challenging in regional, long-term, multi-month DAS studies, in which data volumes can easily amount to several terabytes a day.
 These limitations currently make it challenging to efficiently handle and process DAS ambient seismic noise recordings.
 It can take up to several months to analyze the data sets and, in many cases, only part of the data is used.
 It is thus evident that innovative approaches are needed to manage these large data sets and provide a means to take advantage of the unprecedented spatial and temporal resolution provided by this new technology.